ammar-raza1/Automation/README.md

 3- Running the Tests.
       * Run command " mvn clean test" at the root directory of this project OR
-      * Or run the SelenideTest file.
+      * Or run the SeleniumTestCase file.